Fashion Film and Photography

 In this year-long studio course, students capture (still and moving) images and edit them.
 Time is spent in the photo studio for shooting, with a focus on advanced lighting techniques.
 Students perfect their knowledge of lighting scenarios in a studio and also in an outdoor environment using multiple light sources while mixing electronic studio flash with outdoor light.
 Emphasis is placed on understanding light and on mastering the technical aspects of the lighting equipment for both photo and video.
 Students work on different shooting projects with models, in the studio and on location in Paris.
 Individual projects are designed to coincide with the Paris Fashion weeks held in September and January of each year.

-Seminar I: Portfolio Development
+Seminar I: Portfolio Production

 This year-long course serves as a critical and technical exploration of the language and theory of fashion photography and film.
 Students develop their own individual identities as professionals working with still and moving images, placing their work within conceptual and historical contexts.
 Independent and personalized readings and research projects accompany the work done in the studio, which in the second semester is focused on developing the final degree portfolio.
 The final portfolio can focus on still or moving images, or contain a combination of the two.
 At least one project in each medium (photography and video) is required.
 The outcome is an original and coherent set of images.